-From September 2020, the relationships & sex education (RSE), as well as the mental health objectives, became a statutory element to teach (parents/carers were consulted on the topics to be taught during summer 2019).
-We redesigned out curriculum and reviewed our RSE/PSHE Policy during the autumn of 2021
+From September 2020, the relationships & sex education (RSE), as well as the mental health objectives, became a statutory element to teach in schools (parents/carers were consulted on the topics to be taught during summer 2019).
+We redesigned our curriculum and reviewed our RSE/PSHE Policy during the autumn of 2021.

 Assessment for learning opportunities are built into each lesson and enhanced by the activity opportunities given in each lesson, which enable self-evaluation and reflective learning and allow teachers to evaluate and assess progress.
 Each lesson begins with a discussion of children’s existing knowledge and experience, providing an opportunity for baseline assessment.
 Each lesson ends with an opportunity to consolidate and reflect upon learning.